 Consider is charging $10 per month and isn't discouraging individual users curious for a new inbox experience.

 Publish your own podcast.
 A potential new Spotify feature has been uncovered by app researcher Jane Manchun Wong.
 Engadget reported this feature will allow you to publish your own podcast in the Spotify app.

 Wong reverse-engineers apps to discover feature previews, which is how she found the 'create podcast' button on Spotify.
 It appears as though anyone will be able to record, edit, and publish a podcast from their phone using the Anchor app, then upload it to Spotify.

 Anchor was recently acquired by Spotify.
 Per a tweet by Wong, there is a Brazil version of the Anchor promo page.

 Reasons to Believe in the Subscription Takeover

 Reason #1: The “Netflix for stocks” has officially dropped with Charles Schwab betting that investors will ‘binge’ on advice with a subscription model for money management.
-Schwab & Co. rolled out a pilot project dubbed 'Schwab Intelligent Portfolios Premium,' as the first brokerage giant to dip into the space with a $300 initial planning session plus a $30 monthly fee thereafter to get you automated portfolio management via its robo-advisor platform and unlimited access to its network of financial planners.
+Schwab & Co. rolled out a pilot project dubbed 'Schwab Intelligent Portfolios Premium,' as the first online business brokerage giant to dip into the space with a $300 initial planning session plus a $30 monthly fee thereafter to get you automated portfolio management via its robo-advisor platform and unlimited access to its network of financial planners.